KangerDrew/meari-messaging-app/client/README.md

 # Notes on contents to review:

+- React contexts, need to learn how useContext works
-- React contexts
+- React useState (review it)
-- React useState, specifically having function as "default"? (see useLocalStorage.js for example)
+- Also for useState, find out what having function as "default"? (see useLocalStorage.js for example) is doing